 Bonus: Get extra 5% points for revising and SUBSTANTIALLY improving the Homework 1 content.

-Any additional files e.g. diagram and charts will usually be inserted to this document as embedded images, but the source files e.g. Photoshop .psd files should also be submitted.
-In this case (of having multiple files) all of them should be submitted as part of a SINGLE .zip archive file.>
+All Microsoft© Word documents should be submitted as separate files.
+Any additional files of other types e.g. diagram and charts will usually be inserted to this document as embedded images, but the source files e.g. Photoshop .psd files should also be submitted.
+In this case (of having multiple non-Word files) all of them should be submitted as part of a SINGLE .zip archive file.>

 < In this section, the definition of the game-play is established.
 Definitions should include how a player wins, loses, transitions between levels, and the main focus of the game-play.
 Issues that should be addressed here are: